rikiya-ohashi/ooservo/README.md

 - **Current Version**: `1`
 - **Returns**: `uint8_t`
 - **Error Handling**: Returns `0` if a communication error occurs.

+## Usage Notes

+### 1. Operational Constraints & Safety
+* **Heat Generation:** Extended periods of continuous rotation can cause the motor to heat up.
+* **Magnetic Interference:** Do not use the motor near strong magnetic fields (e.g., large magnets, high-current cables), as they may interfere with the internal magnetic encoder.
+* **Physical Care:** The internal wiring is delicate — avoid applying excessive force or tension to the leads.

+### 2. Startup & Calibration (Rotational Direction at Power-Up)
+At power-up, the servo detects its absolute position (0°-359°), but the multi-turn counter resets to zero.
+This can cause the motor to rotate in an unexpected direction if the home position is near the 0°/360° wraparound point.

+* **The Rotation Issue:** If the motor is physically at 359° at startup and you command `write(0)`, the library targets "0° in the current revolution."
+To reach this, the motor will rotate **359° backward** instead of moving forward just 1°.
+* **Recommended Solutions:**
+    * **Startup Logic:** Read the current position immediately after power-up and move the servo to the nearest target.
+    ```arduino
+    long currentAngle = myservo.read();
+    if (currentAngle > 300) {
+      myservo.write(360); // Move forward to 360° instead of back to 0°
+    } else {
+      myservo.write(0);
+    }
+    ```
+    * **Calibration:** Use `setZero()` once to calibrate your physical home position to 0°.
+This is saved in non-volatile memory and persists after power cycles.

+### 3. Pin Assignment
+The wiring configuration depends on whether you need feedback from the motor.

+* **Single Motor per Pin:** Functions requiring feedback (e.g., `read()`) support only one motor per I/O pin.
+* **Broadcast Control:** Commands that do not require feedback support broadcast control over a single pin:
+  * `write()` (with `wait=false`)
+  * `writeRotation()`
+  * `stop()`
+  * `setHold()`
+  * `setZero()`
+  * `setSerialSpeed()`
+* **Verifying Connections When Multiple Motors Share a Pin:** When multiple motors share a pin, `attach()` can only confirm whether *at least one* motor is responding — it cannot determine the exact number of connected motors.

+### 4. Communication Characteristics & Limitations (Latency & Interrupts)
+Since TekuteruServo uses a software-based bit-banging serial protocol on a single pin, it has specific characteristics regarding communication speed and system overhead:

+* **Interrupt Blocking during Communication:** To ensure precise timing for the signal pulses, global interrupts are temporarily disabled (`noInterrupts()`) during data transmission and reception.
+At the default baud rate of 9600 baud, sending or receiving a command may block interrupts for **several milliseconds**.
+Frequent communication within a tight loop will worsen this blocking.
+This can potentially cause:
+  * Slight drifting or inaccuracies in time-tracking functions like `millis()` or `micros()`.
+  * Missed data or timing issues in other interrupt-driven libraries (such as SoftwareSerial, I2C, or hardware timers).
+* **Communication Latency:** Because TekuteruServo uses software-based serial communication, it introduces **response latency** compared to PWM-based servos or high-performance hardware serial servos.
+* **How to Mitigate:** If your application requires strict real-time interrupt processing or lower latency, consider increasing the communication speed using `setSerialSpeed()` to reduce the **blocking duration**.

 ## Code Examples